A Bit About Us

 The self-perceived value of a survivors soul is depleted after leaving their perpetrator.
 It is our belief that an individual can rebuild their self value through working with their hands, reclaiming items destined for a landfill, reimagining its story and journey & rebuilding them into items of value.

 Our mission is to promote healing and provide employment to survivors of intimate partner violence as they rebuild their own hearts, souls, and confidence through craft/making/building/selling.
 This is really the heart of Undestructable.
-Sustainable practices for both PEOPLE and THINGS.
+Sustainable practices for both PEOPLE and THE PLANET.